jeff-zucker/solid-auth-cli/README.md

 ### login( path-to-credentials-json-file )
 ### login({ idp:"https://idp.example.com", username:"you", password:"hmm" })

 The login method needs an Identity Provider, username, and password.
 Those may be passed in as an object or read from a specified JSON file.
-If called with no arguments, login() will look for a configuration file in ~/.solid-auth-cli-config.json.
-If there is no configuration file or it is missing an IDP, username, or password, you will be prompted to enter them when you login.
+If called with no arguments, login() will look for a configuration file in ~/.solid-auth-cli-config.json and, if it does not find it will look for the environment SOLID_IDP, SOLID_USERNAME, and SOLID_PASSWORD.

 ### An example